UCO-OpResearch/lysis/README.md

-# BloodClotting
+# Lysis
-Clotting Simulation by Dr. Brittany Bannish of the University of Central Oklahoma
+Clot Lysis Simulation by Dr. Brittany Bannish of the University of Central Oklahoma